-- If you have an infrequently used drain, poor a gallon of water into it.
+- If you have an infrequently used drain, pour a gallon of water into it.
 This will prevent odors and sewer gasses from entering your home.

 - Clean out the traps that are located below all sinks, including the one in the laundry room.

 - If you have any slow-moving drains, snake them now before they lead to a bigger problem.